 Site of the first major land battle of the Civil War, Manassas National Battlefield Park has been preserved intact despite the suburbanizing pressures of the surrounding towns.
-The prospect of battle-view executive homes still looms in the future, but for now, Manassas (which in the North was also known as Bull Run) is among the most evocative of all the Civil War sites, its five square miles of rolling hills and woodlands kept as they were, with few intrusions of modern life.
+The prospect of battle-view executive homes still looms in the future, but for now, Manassas (which, in the North, was also known as Bull Run) is among the most evocative of all the Civil War sites, its 8 square miles (21 square km) of rolling hills and woodlands kept as they were, with few intrusions of modern life.

 To reach Manassas Battlefield, follow the I-66 freeway from Washington DC or the Lee Highway (US-29) west from Fairfax.
 From US-50, follow US-15 or the smaller Hwy-659 south.

 Arlington National Cemetery